EnFen/enfen.github.io/README.md

 The 2000’s introduced some of the darker elements of the internet, including the spread of computer viruses, data sharing and piracy, and the ensuing need for internet regulations and security.
 Amidst all of this, adoption of the internet continued to grow due to integration with wireless and mobile technologies, such as smart phones.
 The first social networks also started in this decade, which for better or worse meant that we were connected to each other’s lives in ways we had never been.

-In more recent years the legal and social aspects of the worlds largest information sharing technology have become more prominent, with leaks of national security information, the need for web neutrality, and how the internet is being used to shaping public opinion, being debated and discussed.
+In more recent years the legal and social aspects of the worlds largest information sharing technology have become more prominent, with leaks of national security information, the need for web neutrality, and how the internet is being used to shape public opinion being debated and discussed.
 The increasing proliferation of the IoT also shows how the internet continues to permeate and influence our lives.

 ### 2. Define and describe the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers
 The relationship of the fundamental aspects of the internet can be explained by starting with a web browser.